ARMmaster17/Ocean-Link/README.md

 ## How do I install Ocean Link?
 ### Workstation
 Copy the program files to a location of your choosing.
 Then add a link from the desktop to *workstation.exe* if neccesary.

+### Server
+Run the setup script file (*setup.bat* or *setup.sh*).
+Note that you must be *Administrator* or *sudo* since it involves modifying your enviroment PATH variable.
+The setup script will prompt you for information as needed.
+The setup script will take care of all dependencies.

+### Client
+Run the setup script file (*setup.bat* or *setup.sh*).
+Note that you must be *Administrator* or *sudo* since it involves modifying your enviroment PATH variable.
+The setup script will prompt you for information as needed.
+The setup script will take care of all dependencies.